JJamC/disc-diary/README.md

 ```

 ### 4 Create .env files
-Set up .env.test and .env.development files in your directory and add them to a .gitignore file
+Set up .env.test in your directory and add it to a .gitignore file
-(write .env.\* in the file to ignore all .env files)
+(alternatively write .env.\* in the file to ignore all .env files)

 they should each contain: